linebender/linebender.github.io/content/blog/2026-04-09-tmil-25/index.md

 The crate has now been renamed to "Glifo," and has moved into the Vello repo.
 The new location is to reduce the friction to iterate on the implementation of atlas-based glyph caching.

-For a more recent discussion of the scope and goals of Glifo, see the thread [Glifo: A seperation of concerns](https://xi.zulipchat.com/#narrow/channel/197075-vello/topic/Glifo.3A.20A.20seperation.20of.20concerns/with/584192738).
+For a more recent discussion of the scope and goals of Glifo, see the thread [Glifo: A seperation of concerns](https://xi.zulipchat.com/#narrow/channel/197075-vello/topic/Glifo.3A.20A.20seperation.20of.20concerns/with/584192738). <!-- typos:disable-line -->

 In the longer term, we would like to see Glifo become independent of Vello rendering and be adopted by other projects in the ecosystem, but for the time being it should be considered in development.